rideau-info.com

 How the Locks Are Counted

-The Rideau Canal Office quotes 24 lockstations since they are counting in the Beveridges Lockstation (2 detached locks) of the Tay Canal.
+Parks Canada quotes 24 lockstations since they are counting in the Beveridges (2 detached locks) on the Tay Canal.

 Rideau Canal - Route Statistics